Product Licensing Agreement: Everything You Need to Know

 - Safeguard your intellectual property via the United States Patent and Trademark Office (USPTO).

 - License a company to distribute and manufacture your service or product

 - Garner royalties

 If you need help with a product licensing agreement, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.